 Once You Go In: A Memoir of Radical FaithShe Writes Press #ad - Raw and illuminating, once you go in is a coming-of-age tale about the beauty and danger of absolute faith, and the stories people tell themselves to avoid their deepest fears.
 She assimilates, despite her apprehensions, because she is desperate to belong.
 Soon, she is on fire for God.
 Carly gelsinger is an awkward and lonely thirteen-year-old when she stumbles into Pine Canyon Assemblies of God, the cracked stucco church on the outskirts of her remote small town.

-Daughter of Gloriavale: My Life in a Religious CultAllen & Unwin #ad - When her parents fled with their children, Lilia was forced to make a desperate choice: to stay or to leave.
+Daughter of Gloriavale: My Life in a Religious CultAllen & Unwin #ad - Daughter of Gloriavale: My Life in a Religious Cult #ad - When her parents fled with their children, Lilia was forced to make a desperate choice: to stay or to leave.
 In this personal account, Lilia Tarawa exposes the shocking secrets of the cult, with its rigid rules and oppressive control of women.
 In the outside world, Lilia struggled.
 No matter what she chose, she would lose people she loved.

 Would she be damned to hell for leaving? how would she learn to navigate this strange place called 'the world'?
 And would she ever find out the truth about the criminal convictions against her grandfather?
 She describes her fear when her family questioned Gloriavale's beliefs and practices.